 Medical Internship Programme

-Guidelines for the Acceptance of Interns at the HSA, Cayman Islands
+Guidelines for the Acceptance of Interns at the Cayman Islands Health Services Authority (HSA)

-- Candidates must satisfy the requirements for provisional registration as outlined in the Cayman Islands Health Practice Law (2013 Revision) Section 25 and Health Practice (Amendment) Law 2013 section 14.
+Candidates must satisfy the requirements for provisional registration as outlined in the Cayman Islands Law and regulations.
+(See Health Practice Law (2005 Revision), Section 25 and Health Practice (Amendment) Law 2013 section 14.
 See also Health Practice Registration Regulations (2005) Section 6 and Health Practice Registration (Amendment) Regulations, 2013 section 8.

 An applicant shall be eligible for provisional registration where-